SilentVortex/Learning-Journal/Learning Journal/README.md

 Attempting to finish what was done above and will start making the tutorial for this, it will prove useful as searches on how to make a seesaw platform seem to bring up either unavailable content or content that uses within a whole tutorial project.

 #### 3:56pm
-Finished making the seesaw platform and uploaded the porject to github.
+Finished making the seesaw platform and uploaded the project to github.
 Link to Repository (link goes here)